digwijayp/demo/README.md

 # demo
-This is a demo repo for practice
+This is a demo repo for practice <br>
+Auther - Digwijay Patil